 When I'm not knitting, I'm usually busy creating in other ways: abstract embroidery, collages, drawings.
-This year, I'm engaged in a daily art project called "Presence/Absence."
-I'm making negative space embroideries and drawings of found objects and posting about the process on Patreon.
-To learn more, please visit my Patreon page.
+To learn more, please visit my art website.

 My designs have been published by Knitscene, Interweave Knits, knit.wear, Brooklyn Tweed, Quince & Co., Green Mountain Spinnery, Knitty, and others.
 I also have my own line of independently published patterns, Blue Peninsula.

 You'll find all of my patterns on Ravelry — as well as a lively Blue Peninsula group.
 It's a friendly and welcoming place where you can join a knitalong, ask questions, and get to know other fans of my designs from around the world.
 All are welcome!

 To order print copies of my patterns, please contact my wholesale distributor, Stitch Sprouts.
 In addition, many of my patterns are available through Ravelry's LYS in-store sales program.

 The name Blue Peninsula comes from a poem by Emily Dickinson that ends: